vinsol/worldly/README.md

 # Worldly

-Elixir Module containing data about Countries and their states
+Elixir Module containing data about Countries, states and their regions as per iso standard.

+This package is a port of [carmen ruby gem](https://github.com/jim/carmen)

 **Warning**